TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 .. versionchanged:: 3.5
-   Prior to Python 3.5, the :class:`QueueListener` always passed every message received from the queue to every handler it was initialized with.
+   Prior to Python 3.5, the :class:`QueueListener` always passed every message received kutoka the queue to every handler it was initialized with.
 (This was because it was assumed that level filtering was all done on the other side, where the queue is filled.)
 From 3.5 onwards, this behaviour can be changed by passing a keyword argument ``respect_handler_level=True`` to the